 Malware is a term that covers a variety of different types of software, and each is different.
 Here are some of the most prevalent:

-- Viruses – These attach themselves to files and cause damage, then spread to other files.
-They can corrupt and delete files.
+Viruses – These attach themselves to files and cause damage, then spread to other files.
+They can corrupt and delete files within your system.

-How Can You Tell If Your Systems Are Infected?
+How Can You Tell If You Have Malware?